EdDataScienceEES/tutorial-Abigail-Louise/index.md

 #### There will be a higher abundance of the house sparrow (*Passer domesticus*) in urban habitats compared to farmland and forests.

+You can make serveral hypotheses, as you may also want make a distinction between the farmland and forests habitat.
+You may assume house sparrows would prefer farmland over forests due to the their dietary preference of seeds and grains, which are more abundant in agricultural areas.
+There may also be less competition for resources in farmland compared to forests, which have a greater number of species using the same resources.
+Therefore, a second hypothesis could be:

+#### There will be a higher abundance of house sparrow (*Passer domesticus*) in farmland habitats compared to forests.

 ---

 <a name="section3"></a>